Kelly Ripa Claps Back At Daughter Lola Over ‘Thirst Trap’ Video Of Mark Consuelos Lifting Up His Shirt

 Hitting back at the teenager, she jokingly responded, “Lola……..shouldn’t you be reading a book or something?”

-But this definitely isn’t the first time Ripa – who’s also shares sons Michael 21, and Joaquin, 16, with Consuelos – has clapped back at her own daughter on social media.
+But this definitely isn’t the first time Ripa – who also shares sons Michael 21, and Joaquin, 16, with Consuelos – has clapped back at her own daughter on social media.

 The latest Instagram interaction between the two came mere weeks after Entertainment Tonight reported that Lola told her mom she was “grossed out” after Ryan Seacrest’s co-host on Live posted a throwback snap with her husband of more than two decades.

-Ripa captioned the snap, which showed her and the actor cuddling up several years ago as he placed his hands on her hips, by writing “those hands” which had Lola feeling a little uneasy.
+Ripa captioned the snap that showed her and the actor cuddling up several years ago as he placed his hands on her hips by writing “those hands,” which had Lola feeling a little uneasy.

 “Is the caption necessary?” the teenager asked, to which her mom hit back, “gurl bye.”